ojitha/ojitha.github.io/_posts/2025-08-29-BedrockLangGraph.md

         generation: LLM generation
         documents: list of documents
         times_transformed: number of times the question has been re-written
-        web_search: if we should be doing a web search (not implemented in this notebook)
+        web_search: if we should be doing a web search
     """

     question: str